Constellation Data Transmission Protocol#

 Any data message must be enclosed by the begin-of-run message and end-of-run message of the current measurement.
 If a CDTP host receives a data message before the begin-of-run message, or if it receives a data message after the end-of-run message, the user MUST be notified and further reception of messages SHALL be blocked until action has been taken.

-Message Header#
+Message Content#

 The second string SHOULD contain the name of the sending CDTP host.

-The message type identifier SHALL be either %x00 (dubbed ‘DAT‘ for data), %x01 (dubbed ‘BOR’ for begin-of-run), or %x02 (dubbed ‘EOR’ for end-of-run).
+The message type identifier SHALL be either %x00 (dubbed ‘DATA‘ for data), %x01 (dubbed ‘BOR’ for begin-of-run), or %x02 (dubbed ‘EOR’ for end-of-run).

 The map MAY contain a sequence of key-value pairs.
 The key MUST be of string-type and the values MAY be any of the types supported by the MessagePack specification.